 Elizabeth Green, former education reporter for the now-defunct New York Sun, says too many newspapers are “largely mismanaged.”
-After her paper folded, she co-founded the American Jouralism Project, which is working to create a nationwide network of local news outlets.
+After her paper folded, she co-founded the American Journalism Project, which is working to create a nationwide network of local news outlets.

 “We need to keep the values, keep the people, keep the lessons learned — and get rid of the shareholders and get a better business model,” she told New York Times media reporter Ben Smith.

-The American Journalism Project is backing a new nonprofit outlet in nearby West Virginia, led by former Charleston Gazette Mail executive editor and Ken War, the reporter at the paper who helped uncover the damage to people’s lives by the state’s coal and gas companies.
+The American Journalism Project is backing a new nonprofit outlet in nearby West Virginia, led by former Charleston Gazette Mail executive editor and Ken Ware, the reporter at the paper who helped uncover the damage to people’s lives by the state’s coal and gas companies.

 They don’t have a name yet but one suggestion is to call it the “Mountain State Muckraker.”